 Let the Magic of a Summer Night Begin

 On such nights, I often make a salad to share with Esperanza, and whoever decides to visit me.
-Together, we set out several different types of salad, including garden salads, cole slaw, and ambrosia.
+Together, we set out several different types of salad, including garden salads, coleslaw, and ambrosia.
 I set out dress-up clothes for the children to put on and play in.
-Bubbles and musical instruments are also provided for them to play with.
+Bubbles and musical instruments are also provided for them to play with, but sometimes they bring their own.
 Young ladies, and a few young men, often stop by early in the evening to ask me a candid question, or to share a confidence.
 Later on, the young ones run in to give me a hug and kiss, drink the tea, play games, and eat a chocolate treat, such as brownies.
 Esperanza often engages the children with her charming gifts as a storyteller while I chat with the adults.
 We often end our evenings together with a giant sacred circle dance for the adults and children to enjoy together.

 Capture the Sunshine with Friends

 On hot summer evenings, the perfect meal is often a salad, chased down with a tall glass of fresh sun tea.
 Fresh-squeezed lemon adds a sweet and savory zest to the salad that satisfies the palate as it cools the rest of the body.
 The lemon juice blends together all of the flavors form the different ingredients to taste scrumptious.
 They belong together, like a small village of vegetables in a giant wooden bowl.
 The brave little souls give up their lives for our health, and we thank them for their gift before we eat them.

 There are many ingredients that can be thrown together for a filling salad that makes a complete and colorful meal.
 Some of my favorites are listed below.
 Quinoa, tofu, or chicken can be added for extra fiber or protein.
 Fruits and nuts add extra flavor and crunch to a salad.

 Do have a blessed evening with friends and family, and enjoy a salad to keep you cool.